codeigniter4/CodeIgniter4/user_guide_src/source/general/errors.rst

 .. literalinclude:: errors/013.php

-After that, subsequent deprecations will be logged instead of thrown.
+After that, subsequent deprecations will be logged as configured without throwing as exceptions.

 This feature also works with user deprecations: